-Richard Oertel Memorial Mathematics Grant The Richard Oertel Memorial Mathematics Grant has been established by Bronwyn Ellis, in honour of her late husband Dr Richard Oertel who lectured in mathematics at UniSA's Whyalla Campus and at Mawson Lakes (formerly The Levels).
+Richard Oertel Memorial Mathematics Grant The Richard Oertel Memorial Mathematics Grant has been established by Bronwyn Ellis, in honour of her late husband Dr. Richard Oertel, who lectured in mathematics at UniSA's Whyalla Campus and at Mawson Lakes (formerly The Levels).
 In 1975, Richard completed his PhD, where he developed a model for understanding the hydrodynamics experienced by container ships which had a small draft compared with their length.
-Following this, he worked at the Australian Bureau of Statistics in IT performing programming tasks associated with the processing of census and household survey data.
+Following this, he worked at the Australian Bureau of Statistics in IT performing programming tasks associated with processing census and household survey data.
 In 1980, Richard left the ABS to take up a systems job at the University of Adelaide in the Barr Smith Library.
 The University was developing its own online library systems and was one of the first university libraries to move away from manual processing.
 He eventually moved to the South Australian Institute of Technology in 1983 in a lectureship position.
-Richard was an excellent teacher who was highly regarded by his students and peers in both information technology and mathematics.
+Richard was an excellent teacher who was highly regarded by his students and peers in information technology and mathematics.
 He finished lecturing in 1996.
 The grant is a perpetual award that will recognise and reward talented UniSA mathematics students for many years to come.
-Previous grant recipient, Shurui Yi
+Previous grant recipient, Shurui Yi Rotary Club of the Barossa Valley Foundation Scholarship Aspiring students from the Barossa Valley region who find it difficult to afford to go to university can look to their local Rotary Club for support.
+Rotary is a worldwide organisation of business and professional leaders that provides humanitarian services, encourages high ethical standards in all vocations, and helps build goodwill and peace in the world.
+Worldwide, Rotary has about 32,000 clubs and 1.2 million members in more than 200 countries and geographical areas.
+In 2012, the Rotary Club of the Barossa Valley decided that one way they could help to fulfil their mission was to support a scholarship at the University of South Australia.
+The Rotary Club of the Barossa Valley Foundation Scholarship is available to high achieving students from the Barossa or Eden Valley regions who are recent school leavers and are enrolled fulltime in a University of South Australia undergraduate degree.
+"The scholarship is a way for the club to show support and pride in young aspiring members of our community and we look forward to awarding it each year."
+John Semmler, Trustee of the Barossa Valley Foundation Scholarship